For this tutorial we do not offer a free download of the pattern.

 For hand sewing:

-- 1 spool of 100m of braided and waxed polyester thread - Diam 0.80 mm
+- 1 spool of 100m of braided and waxed polyester thread - Diameter 0.80 mm

 CHOICE OF LEATHER

-For the classic version : we recommend soft lambskin nappa leather for a classic home machine.
-For a more powerful or industrial machine, you can choose firmer leathers such as one of our lambskin leathers (continued range).
+For the standard version : we recommend a soft nappa lambskin leather for a typical home sewing machine.
+For a more powerful or industrial machine, you can select firmer leathers such as one of our sheepskin leathers (lambskin - part of our ongoing range).

-For the two-tone version : we chose a leather from the Satinlys range (split in 0.8 mm thickness) with a suede crust (1.4 mm thick) to vary the textures.
+For the two-tone version : we chose a leather from the Satinlys range (split in 0.8 mm thickness) with a suede leather topcoat (1.4 mm thick) to vary the textures.

-For the hand-sewn version : we chose a semi-soft, semi-firm cowhide leather 1.5 mm thick (range not followed by Venus).
+For the hand-sewn version : we chose a semi-soft semi-firm cowhide leather with a thickness of 1.5 mm (Venus range not followed).

 Some examples: